 However, such a referendum would require 60% of voters to approve the measure.
 Statistician Nate Silver, according to Meeks, estimates that 60% of Florida voters would not approve such a change in law until 2020.

 Though there is much uncertainty and little change in Florida marriage laws for LGBTQ couples, Meeks, Lim and other panelists encouraged Florida residents to stay and fight.

-“We live in a very exciting time…I never imagined that [what the Supreme Court did] was even possible,” said Orlando attorney and Watermark publisher Tom Dyer.
+“We live in a very exciting time…I never imagined that was even possible,” said Orlando attorney and Watermark publisher Tom Dyer.
 “I share your outrage.
 Don’t suffer silently.
 It isn’t fair that you can be in 13 other states and be fully married and have your humanity recognized but not in Florida.”

 Equality Florida is spearheading “A Path to Marriage Equality in Florida,” an action plan in collaboration with local and national LGBTQ organizations.
 Meeks said that Equality Florida is also currently laying the foundation for an eventual court case in Florida.
 They have already put out a call for potential plaintiffs and launched the “Get Engaged” campaign.

 Meeks also added that in addition to fighting for marriage equality in the courts, it is critical that Floridians also continue to push simultaneously for a state-wide domestic partnership registry, in the meantime.
 Though such a registry only affords approximately 1% of marriage rights, she said a DPR is more feasible and would be better than no protections at all.

 Most of those who attended the forum appeared to leave with hope and a call to action.